Watch: World Health Organization holds press conference on the coronavirus outbreak

 [The stream is slated to start at 10:00 a.m.
 ET.
 Please refresh the page if you do not see a player above at that time.]

-As of Thursday, more than 60,000 cases of coronavirus have been reported in over two dozen countries, resulting in least 1,300 deaths, almost exclusively in China.
+As of Friday, more than 64,000 cases of coronavirus have been reported in over two dozen countries, resulting in least 1,380 deaths, almost all in China.
 The WHO declared the virus a global health emergency last month, a rare designation that helps the international agency mobilize financial and political support to contain the outbreak.

 The number of new cases of COVID-19 appeared to be stabilizing until Thursday, when a change in China's methodology for determining the disease led to a spike in confirmed cases in Hubei province, the epicenter of the outbreak.